 What We Don't Like

 You might think of SuperStroke as primarily a putter grip brand, however their full swing grips are every bit as good.
 We absolutely loved the soft feel of the Cross Comfort that absorbed shock as well as any other grip we tested.
 They were easy to replace and are extremely affordable for the quality of the product, making them the perfect balance for any golfer.
-Try the Cross Comfort for the best golf grip experience!

-Best Golf Grips For Wedges: Lamkin UTx Cord Golf Grips
+Best For Wedges: Lamkin UTx Cord

 Some golfers like to have the same grip on every club in their bag.
 However, there are others who prefer to change the grip based on the requirements of the club.
 Wedges are used more often for partial or "feel" shots than full shots with a lot of torque.
 With that in mind, the Lamkin UTx Cord is a perfect grip for your wedges.